aer0ss/aerofs/docs/engineering/requirements/eyja.md

 	e.g. 'Marketing'

 * `Direct Conversation` A conversation between multiple people with the following properties:
-	* Direct Conversations have a immutable name, with the first names of each member, ordered alphabetically.
+	* Direct Conversations have an immutable name, with the first names of each member, ordered alphabetically.
 	* Direct Conversations are private.
 	* Members cannot be added or removed. e.g. 'Ned, Sansa, Tyrion'

 * `1:1 Conversation` A Direct Conversation with only two people.
 Name for conversation is the first name of the other person talking.